FROSTR-ORG/igloo-cli/README.md

    The CLI prints the generated `nsec` and writes files such as `team-recovery_share_1.json` to `./shares`.

-Use `igloo keyset load --share <filename>` if you need to decrypt one of the shares later (you will be prompted for the password you selected).
+Use `igloo share load --share <filename>` if you need to decrypt one of the shares later (you will be prompted for the password you selected).

 ## Commands